-9. HAZARDS
+9. Hazards

-(a) Incorrect handling of dry ice presents a risk of cold burns to exposed skin.
-Dry ice should always be handled with gloves and an apron to prevent skin contact.

-(b) As dry ice vapours are extremely heavy they will collect in wells or recessed areas in the floor staging and present an asphyxiation hazard.
+- 9.1 Incorrect handling of dry ice presents a risk of cold burns to exposed skin.
+Dry ice should always be handled with gloves and an apron to prevent skin contact. - 9.2 As dry ice vapours are extremely heavy they will collect in wells or recessed areas in the floor staging and present an asphyxiation hazard.
 If a production requirement is for an actor to lie down for any length of time, arrangements must be made to control this risk.